aser2709/Acl-Project/README.md

-Main website features for a User:
+Main website features for a Trainee:
 - Sign Up
 - Log In
 - Change Password